ISUD 2026 Virtual Colloquium:

 Please send your expression of interest to attend our Virtual Colloquium to Adzijn@outlook.com, using the subject line: VIRTUAL COLLOQUIUM/Attendance.

-We look forward to hearing from you and to coming together for an inspiring series of conversations.
+We look forward to coming together for an inspiring series of conversations.

 Warm regards,